Drake.fyi

 Variable refresh rate (vrr, adaptive sync, freesync, g-sync) works by dynamically matching the refresh rate of a display to the active framerate.
 However, VRR needs some configuration to fully work: mainly V-Sync and an FPS limiter.

 V-Sync: With VRR on + V-sync off, if a new frame becomes ready early while the previous frame is still being scanned out onto the display (from top to bottom), the remaining scanout will be replaced by the new frame, resulting in tearing.
-The same is true for a frametime spike where the old frame’s been held until a new one is ready.
-When V-Sync is enabled in conjunction with V-Sync, the driver will adhere to the display scanout by holding the new frame until a new scanout, which ensures no tearing.
-This replaces default V-Sync buffered behavior and therefore the only added input lag is preventing the frame from being overwritten during the scanout.
+The same is true for a frametime spike where the old frame keeps being displayed until a new one is ready.
+When V-Sync is enabled in conjunction with VRR, the driver will adhere to the display scanout by holding the new frame until a new scanout, which ensures no tearing.
+This replaces default V-Sync buffered behavior and therefore the only added input lag is preventing the frame from being overwritten during the current scanout.

 FPS Limiter: VRR only works inside a display’s refresh rate range and is automatically disabled when the framerate exceeds the max refresh rate.
 Capping at the display’s max refresh rate is insufficient as FPS limiters aren’t exact and can slightly overshoot the cap due to frametime variances, causing VRR to rapidly disengage/re-engage, which can also cause flicker.
 Furthermore, V-Sync will fall back to regular buffered behavior when VRR turns off, increasing input lag.
 A common rule of thumb is to have a framerate cap at least 3 below the max refresh rate.

-Nvidia GPUs: G-Sync + (Nvidia Control Panel) V-Sync + FPS limiter is the ideal configuration for no screen tearing.
-Reflex (on / on + boost) is the best FPS limiter approach when supported by a game, but other options may include in-game fps limiter, NVCP Low Latency Mode “Ultra” or RTSS (preferably Reflex mode).
+• Reflex (on / on + boost) is the best FPS limiter approach when supported by a game, but other options include in-game fps limiter, NVCP Low Latency Mode “Ultra” or RTSS (preferably Reflex mode).

-AMD GPUs: Freesync + (in-game) V-Sync + FPS limiter.
-Contrary to Nvidia Reflex it appears driver-side limiters can add noticeable1 latency, at least in some games.
-Therefore in-game limiter is preferred for input lag.
+• Contrary to Nvidia Reflex it appears driver-side limiters on Radeon can add noticeable1 latency, at least in some games.
+Therefore an in-game limiter is preferred for input lag.

 Note that in-game limiters often don’t apply to menus where framerate isn’t necessarily capped, which can cause flicker as mentioned previously.